openstax/tagging-legend/ap-bio.md

   - `os-embed`: URL to use to pull exercises and videos that should be embedded in the content.
 No simulations expected in AP Bio.
 - `ost-*`: Only OST cares about
   - `ost-tag-*`
-    - `ost-tag-lo-ap-bio-*`: ie `ost-tag-lo-ap-bio-ch12-s01-lo04` use these to identify Program LO's
+    - `ost-tag-lo-apbio-*`: ie `ost-tag-lo-apbio-ch12-s01-lo04` use these to identify Program LO's
-    - `ost-tag-ap-bio-*`: ie `ost-tag-ap-bio-4` use these to identify Big Ideas
+    - `ost-tag-std-apbio-*`: ie `ost-tag-std-apbio-4` use these to identify Big Ideas
-    - `ost-tag-ap-bio-*-*`ie `ost-tag-ap-bio-4-a` use these to identify Enduring Understanding
+    - `ost-tag-std-apbio-*-*`ie `ost-tag-std-apbio-4-a` use these to identify Enduring Understanding
-    - `ost-tag-ap-bio-*-*-*-*`ie `ost-tag-ap-bio-4-a-3-a` use these to identify Essential Knowledge
+    - `ost-tag-std-apbio-*-*-*-*`ie `ost-tag-std-apbio-4-a-3-a` use these to identify Essential Knowledge
-    - `ost-tag-ap-bio-*-`ie `ost-tag-ap-bio-lo-2-10` use these to identify AP Learning Objectives
+    - `ost-tag-std-apbio-*-`ie `ost-tag-std-apbio-lo-2-10` use these to identify AP Learning Objectives
-    - `ost-tag-ap-bio-sciencepractice-*-*`ie `ost-tag-science-practice-ap-bio-4-2` use these to identify Science Practices
+    - `ost-tag-std-apbio-sciprac-*-*`ie `ost-tag-std-sciprac-ap-bio-4-2` use these to identify Science Practices
     - `ost-tag-blooms-*`: ie `ost-tag-blooms-1`
     - `ost-tag-dok-*`: ie `ost-tag-dok-1`
     - `ost-tag-time-*` can be one of `short`, `med`, or `long`
   - `ost-assessed-feature` : On AP Science Practices Connection IF it has a nested question.
   - `ost-feature` : This is a non-assessed feature that should be a step in Tutor.
 On AP Science Practices Connection IF there is no nested question, Scientific Method Connection, Career Connection, Visual Connection, Evolution Connection, AP Everyday Connection.
   - `ost-video` : Goes on any `ost-assessed-feature` that has a video.
   - `ost-exercise-choice` : Used for a group of exercises which will be used in the i-reading, but will be pre-processed by Tutor first.
-Does not occur right now.
+No examples yet in AP Bio.
-  - `ost-reading-discard` : On Chapter Outline, AP Connection, Key Terms, Chapter Summary, Visual Connection Questions, Review Questions, Critical Thinking Questions, AP Test Prep questions, Answer Key.
+  - `ost-reading-discard` : On Chapter Outline, Key Terms, Chapter Summary, Visual Connection Questions, Review Questions, Critical Thinking Questions, AP Test Prep questions, Answer Key.
-  - `ost-assignable`: Not applicable to Bio.
+  - `ost-assignable`: Not applicable to Bio yet.
   - `ost-learning-objective-def` : Place on the learning objective text that defines the Program Learning Objective (PLO)
-  - `ost-standards-ap-def` : Generic standards definition class.
+  - `ost-standards-def` : Generic standards definition class.
 Place on the class that defines the AP standards items.
 Only occurs in AP Connection.
-  - `ost-standards-ap` : Specific AP standards definition class.
+  - `ost-standards-apbio` : Specific AP Bio standards definition class.
 Place on the class that defines the AP Standard name and its definition.
-   - `ost-standards-ap-name` : Generic class that defines the AP standard name (e.g., Big Idea 4 or Enduring Understanding 4.2.
+   - `ost-standards-name` : Generic class that defines the AP standard name (e.g., Big Idea 4 or Enduring Understanding 4.2.
-  - `ost-standards-ap-description` : Generic class that defines the AP standard text description.
+  - `ost-standards-description` : Generic class that defines the AP standard text description.
-  - `ost-standards-ap-discard`: Only needed if W&N adding colons or dashes between AP standard name and description.
+  - `ost-standards-discard`: Only needed if W&N adding colons or dashes between AP standard name and description.
 Resolve.
 - no prefix: visual styling only